kirkbrunson/Tournament-Tracker/README.md

 - Run python tournament_test.py

 ### Notes:
 Extra credit is implemented in tournament_extra_credit.py.
 Run psql -f tournament_extra_credit.sql to use with this.
+Plan to add test file for this shortly